rasmuswind-ai/rasmuswind-ai/README.md

  - Everything on my Full Stack Development journey is done in my spare time, which is where I have learned basically everything I know.

-Check out my portfolio website for more insight in who I am as a person, and my work.
+Check out my portfolio website for more insight in who I am as a person, and my work - [rwind.dk](http://rwind.dk)

 ## 📦 Toolbox